egison/egison-ruby/README.md

 ## About Egison

 If you get to love the above pattern-mathcing, please try [Egison](http://www.egison.org), too.
+Egison is the pattern-matching oriented pure functional programming langauge.
-It is more powerful.
+Actually, the original pattern-matching system of Egison is more powerful.
-For examplke ,we can pattern-match against infinite lists.
+For example, we can pattern-match against infinite lists.
 There is a new programming world!

 ## LICENSE